OrdieProject/book/source/05-solving-problems.rst

 If your synthesis process takes a very long time, you may need to simplify your design.
 Depending on the design, this may be either easy or difficult.

 * **Avoid using large memories**.
 While the synthesizer is capable of synthesizing memories from Verilog, this is profoundly inefficient and can take a long time.
 Instead, prefer to use blackbox memories from either ``OpenRam`` or ``DFFRAM``.
 * **Use blackbox sub-designs**.
 If it takes a long time to place and route the entire design, you can break it up into multiple sub-projects.
-That way, your top project consists of just a single project with multiple holes in it, allowing you to pre-synthesize (and pre-place and pre-route) chunks of your project.
+That way, your top project consists of just a single project with multiple holes in it, allowing you to pre-synthesize (and pre-place and pre-route) chunks of your project. **Be very careful with hold violations**!
+The tools do not currently check for timing closure between black boxes, so this can cause failures in the final design.

 Unable to Place Design
 ----------------------